lexromo/blog/content/blogs/phishingtext.md

 ---

 #
-Hey everyone, gather around for a cautionary tale from the digital frontier.
+Hey everyone, do yourself a favour: go and get your self some popcorn because I have for you today a Halloween tale from the digital world.
 Today, I want to share a recent experience that left me both startled and enlightened about the dangers lurking in the depths of our mobile devices: a job offer text phishing scam.

 Imagine this: I'm going about my day, minding my own business as usuall, when suddenly, my phone buzzes with an incoming text message.
 Expecting it to be yet another notification from a friend or a reminder about an upcoming appointment, I casually glance at the screen, only to be met with a message that sends my heart racing.